The Blue Marble: Circumstances

 The photograph is at times oriented with Earth's south pointing up, relative to the capsule.
-In Eric Hartwell's analysis, Earth's north is pointing up from the seat which he has identified as the vantage point.

-The picture shows many weather systems, featuring a Shapyro-Keyser cyclone near to the center of the image.
+The picture shows many weather systems, featuring a Shapyro–Keyser cyclone near to the center of the image.
 Cyclone Sixteen (16B) can be seen in the upper right of the image.
 This storm had brought flooding and high winds to the Indian state of Tamil Nadu on December 5, two days before the photograph was taken.
 This image has also been used to validate state-of-the-art atmospheric reanalysis fifty years after it was taken.

 The photographer used a 70-millimeter Hasselblad camera with an 80-millimeter Zeiss lens.
 NASA generally credits images to the whole crew of a mission.
 All crew members, Gene Cernan, Ronald Evans and Harrison Schmitt, took photographs during the mission with the onboard Hasselblad.
 They have largely avoided definitively answering the question of the photographer's identity by each member claiming to have taken it.
 However, interviews and evidence examined by Eric Hartwell after the mission suggest that Schmitt was the photographer.

 Apollo 17 was the last crewed lunar mission.
 No human since has been far enough from Earth to photograph a whole-Earth image such as The Blue Marble, but whole-Earth images have been taken by many uncrewed spacecraft missions.